jessepav/lacygoill-wiki-backup/C/glossary.md

 The linker combines the  object code with any additional code  needed to yield a complete executable program.
-This additional code includes library functions (like `printf`) that are used in the program.
+This additional code includes library  functions (like `printf()`) that are used in the program.

 ## literal

 Synonym of constant.

+## logical expression

+Expression which can be tested by an `if` statement or a conditional operator.

+It's built from relational, equality, and logical operators.

+## lvalue

+Object stored in memory.

+A variable name and an array subscript are lvalues.
+Constants such as `123`, and expressions such as `i * 2` are not.

+BTW, it's pronounced "L-value".

 ##
 # m